-"accumulation shares" net paying shares, denominated in base currency, in the Company as may be in issue from time to time in respect of which income allocated thereto is credited periodically to capital pursuant to the FCA Rules;
+Accumulation Shares means shares (of whatever class) in the Company as may be in issue from time to time in respect of which income allocated thereto is credited periodically to capital pursuant to the FCA Regulations.

-"ACD" Evelyn Partners Fund Solutions Limited, or any successor Authorised Corporate Director of the Company from time to time;
+ACD means Evelyn Partners Fund Solutions Limited or any successor Authorised Corporate Director of the Company from time to time.

-"Act" Financial Services and Markets Act 2000 as amended;
+Act means Financial Services and Markets Act 2000, as amended.

-"Approved Derivative" an approved derivative is one which is traded or dealt on an eligible derivatives market and any transaction in such a derivative must be effected on or under the rules of the market;
+Approved Derivative means as defined in the FCA Rules, an approved derivative is one which is traded or dealt on an eligible derivatives market and any transaction in such a derivative must be effected on or under the rules of the market.

-"Approved Bank" as defined in the FCA Rules, broadly an approved bank is the Bank of England or other OECD member state central bank, a bank with Part IV authorisation under the Act to accept deposits, a building society, or a bank supervised by the central bank or regulator in a member state of the OECD;
+Approved Bank means as defined in the FCA Rules, broadly an approved bank is the Bank of England or other OECD member state central bank, a bank with Part IV authorisation under the Act to accept deposits, a building society, or a bank supervised by the central bank or regulator in a member state of the OECD.

-"Business Day" a day on which the London Stock Exchange is open.
-If the London Stock Exchange is closed as a result of a holiday or for any other reason, or there is a holiday elsewhere or other reason which impedes the calculation of the fair market value of the Company's portfolio of securities or a significant portion thereof, the ACD may decide that any business day shall not be construed as such;
+Business Day means a day the London Stock Exchange is open.
+If the London Stock Exchange is closed as a result of a holiday or for any other reason, or there is a holiday elsewhere or other reason which impedes the calculation of the fair market value of the Company's portfolio of securities or a significant portion thereof, the ACD may decide that any business day shall not be construed as such.

-"Client Money" means any money that a firm receives from or holds for, or on behalf of, a shareholder in the course of, or in connection with, its business unless otherwise specified;
+Client Money means any money that a firm receives from or holds for, or on behalf of, a shareholder in the course of, or in connection with, its business unless otherwise specified.

-"Company" The Dunninger Fund, a UK authorised investment company with variable capital;
+Company means The SBB Fund, a UK authorised investment company with variable capital.